CrunchyData/postgres-operator/docs/content/guides/tablespaces.md

 ---

 {{% notice warning %}}
-PGO tablespaces is currently in `Alpha` and may interfere with other features.
+PGO tablespaces currently requires enabling the `TablespaceVolumes` feature gate and may interfere with other features.
 (See below for more details.)
 {{% /notice %}}

 A [Tablespace](https://www.postgresql.org/docs/current/manage-ag-tablespaces.html)